-

 If you are:

-- Younger than 18, your license is suspended four points within 12 months.
+• Younger than 18 years old, your license is suspended after 4 points within 12 months.

-- 21 or older, your license is suspended for 15 points in 24 months.
+• 21 years old or older, your license is suspended for accumulating 15 points in 24 months.

 Refer to the GA Point System for more information.

-Drivers younger than 21 have two sets of concerns.
+Drivers younger than 21 years old have a couple sets of concerns.

 First, they must be careful not to drink and drive.
-If a driver Younger than 21 is caught driving with a BAC of between .02% and .08%, he’ll lose his license for six months; 12 months if the BAC was .08% or higher.
+If a driver 21 years old is caught driving with a BAC under 0.08%, he'll lose his license for 6 months; 12 months if the BAC was 0.08% or higher.

-A second conviction brings an 18-month suspension, and during the last six months of that suspension the driver must have a certified ignition interlock system installed in his vehicle in order to regain his driving privileges.
+A 2nd conviction brings a suspension of 18 months Depending on the circumstances of the DUI, the age of the driver and the BAC, the driver must have a certified ignition interlock system installed in his vehicle in order to regain his driving privileges.

-Second, they face license suspension for committing any four-point violation.
+Second, they face license suspension for committing any violation of 4 points.
 These include:

 Note that those are just traffic offenses.
-The DDS will suspend a young driver’s license for a variety of other reasons unrelated to traffic tickets.
-Learn more about drivers younger than 21 in Chapters Six and 10 of the Georgia Driver’s Manual.
+The DDS will suspend a young driver's license for a variety of other reasons unrelated to traffic tickets.
+Learn more about drivers younger than 21 years old in Chapters Six and Ten of the Georgia Driver's Manual.

 Penalties for Georgia Commercial Drivers

-All GA CDL holders must inform their employers within 30 days of receiving traffic citations, regardless of the vehicles they were driving at the time of the violation.
+All GA CDL holders must inform their employers within 30 days of being convicted of a traffic citation, regardless of the vehicles they were driving at the time of the violation.

 The Federal Motor Carrier Safety Administration (FMCSA) mandates the following commercial driver penalties.